Linear independence of time frequency translates for special configurations: Proof of Theorem for (2,2) configurations

 We also present an alternative, simpler argument, which does not work in the (1,3) case.
 As before, by using metaplectic transformations we can reduce to the case of special (2,2) configurations.
 Assume there is a continuous function $f:\R\to \C$ such that $f$ is nonzero on some interval $I\in [0,1)$, satisfying a weaker assumption (minimal decay)

-for a.e. $x\in [0,1]$, and for a.e. $x$, for some fixed $A,B,C,D\in\C$, $\alpha,\beta\in\R$, none of them zero.
-We can also assume that $\alpha$ and $\beta$ are rationally independent, by otherwise invoking the lattice case.
+for all $x\in [0,1]$, and for all $x\in\R$, for some fixed $A,B,C,D\in\C$, $\alpha,\beta\in\R$, none of them zero.
+We can also assume that $\alpha$ and $\beta$ are rationally independent ($\frac{\beta}{\alpha}\not\in\Q$), by otherwise invoking the lattice case.
 Note that we assume far less, namely minimal (rather than Schwartz) decay.
 Thus, the result we prove for special (2,2) configurations is in some sense best possible.

 First, let us deal with the case when both $\alpha,\beta$ are irrational.
 We can trivially assume $A$ is real.
-Let
+Write